s4ke/Master-Thesis/src/md/026-parallelHaskells.md

 In Chapter \ref{sec:fuproHaskell}, we cited @Hughes:1990:WFP:119830.119832 saying that in functional programming, the order of evaluation is irrelevant.
 In parallel programs this is not the case, as at least some kind of structure of evaluation is required to have actual speedup in programs.
-In the following we will take a look at how parallelism can be achieved in Haskell programs in general.
+In the following, we will take a look at how parallelism can be achieved in Haskell programs in general.
-Now, one might think that we would want side effects (parallel evaluation is a side-effect) and require the need to think about order of evaluation in a pure functional program seems a bit odd.
+Now, one might think that the idea of us wanting side effects (parallel evaluation is a side-effect) and having to think about order of evaluation in a pure functional program seems a bit odd.
 The fact of the matter is that functional programs only aim to avoid *unnecessary* side-effects and in the case of parallelism it is obvious that some amount of side-effects are required.